Wondering how to get around in Cabo? Driving your own set of wheels is an excellent way to explore!

-But other than that, the answer is… it depends on where you stay in Cabo.
+But other than that, the answer to “Do you need a car in Cabo?” is… It depends on where you stay in Cabo.

 For example, if you’re planning on booking an all-inclusive resort and don’t plan on lifting a finger, let alone driving (and why not!), then you won’t need a car.

 The same goes if you’re planning on staying in the Cabo San Lucas area (like Medano Beach).